mailbox171/fctfoke-v04/readme.md

 [opc@dev-operator wp]$ kubectl delete service wordpress

-If you forget, you can also delete the LB using OCI console, then you need to run "terraform destroy" again, using "tdestroy" alias.
+If you forget, you can also delete the LB using OCI console

+Then you need to run "terraform destroy" again, using "tdestroy" alias.

 NGINX Ingress Controller
 -------------------------------

 ### Ingress Controller

-The ingress controller comprises:
+The ingress controller test installation comprises:

 - An ingress controller deployment called nginx-ingress-controller.
   The deployment deploys an image that contains the binary for the ingress controller and Nginx.